Expert Article

 Another use case is high-humidity applications, where the condensation that forms on the measurement sensor can make it impossible to take measurements until the sensor is sufficiently dry.
 This can be avoided by using a solution such as the Vaisala HUMICAP® Humidity and Temperature Probe HMP7, which keeps the humidity sensor at an elevated temperature to prevent condensation forming.
 This ensures reliable and repeatable dew point temperature measurement even in a condensing environment.
 An example of an application where this functionality is especially useful is PEM fuel cells, where high humidity is essential to maximize the efficiency and lifetime of the cell.

 As seen in the previous example, the dew point temperature is a function of saturated vapor pressure.
 The calculation becomes a little more complicated when we take the environmental pressure into account, which is important, for example, in compressed air applications.
-While dew point temperature is not dependent on temperature, it is dependent on pressure: the higher the pressure, the lower the dewpoint temperature.
+While dew point temperature is not dependent on temperature, it is dependent on pressure: the higher the pressure, the higher the dewpoint temperature.
 One practical tool for playing around with these parameters is the Vaisala humidity calculator.

 Access our humidity calculator or contact us for more information.